 - Going Home Outfit – A Black Baggy Dress – (For me it had to be BLACK, specifically for hiding any leaks, and baggy to hide the big pants! 🙂

 Whilst I always intended to breastfeed, and was fortunate this worked for me, I do think it is key to have a back-up plan in place; so I recommend packing some ready-made formula and bottles in with your baby section of your hospital bag.

 - 6x Cartons Ready-Made Milk (as back up to breastfeeding)

 - 2x Comfort Soothers

 - Cotton wool (small bag)

-I’m due in September so may adjust slightly closer to the day depending on what the weather forecast is going to be.
+I was due in September so you may need to adjust slightly depending on what the weather forecast is going to be around your due date.
 Always consider the season in which you’re giving birth and add on pram-suits etc. as necessary.